 Research

-Behind everything we do, there's research, science and stats.
-From global restaurant chains to international retailers, these customer studies show the real numbers behind our mission to make brand fit music a highly effective part of any business.
+Behind everything we do, there's research, science, and stats.
+From global restaurant chains to international retailers, these customer studies show the real numbers behind our mission to make brand-fit music a highly effective part of any business.
+We've also included thought leadership research on the importance of music for businesses.

 Staying longer, purchasing more